acc4github/kdenlive-camerashake-organic/README.md

 - Made by: acc4commissions
 - AI Assistance: Grok 4.3 (xAI)
 - Changes:
-  - Much more random/noisy movement
+  - Much more random/noisy movement overall
   - Added fluctuation to blur (controlled by the speed, 55% rate) to emulate the camera's focal point miss
   - Much smoother visuals with Bilinear Interpolation
   - Reduced overall intensity of the sliders for microadjustments